NREL/routee-compass/rust/routee-compass/README.md

 ### Crates

 This documentation is built around use of the `routee_compass` crate.
-This repo is setup as a [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) and CompassApp is defined with two upstream dependencies, [compass-core] and [compass-powertrain]:
+This repo is setup as a [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) and CompassApp is defined with two upstream dependencies, [routee-compass-core] and [routee-compass-powertrain]:

-* [compass-core] - core data structures and algorithms used by Compass
+* [routee-compass-core] - core data structures and algorithms used by Compass
-* [compass-powertrain] - traversal model supporting energy-optimal route planning via [RouteE Powertrain](https://github.com/nrel/routee-powertrain)
+* [routee-compass-powertrain] - traversal model supporting energy-optimal route planning via [RouteE Powertrain](https://github.com/nrel/routee-powertrain)
-* [compass-app] - application built around the core model intended for command-line execution or longer-running applications such as the python sdk (this README)
+* [routee-compass] - application built around the core model intended for command-line execution or longer-running applications such as the python sdk (this README)

 ### Building CompassApp instances